Parliamentary.ai

 Overview

-This bill amends the Traffic Management Act 2004 to allow for the civil enforcement of speeding offences in England and Wales.
-This means that speeding fines could be issued and processed outside of the traditional criminal court system.
+This bill amends the Traffic Management Act 2004 to introduce a new system for the civil enforcement of speeding offences in England and Wales.
+This means that speeding fines will be handled under a civil rather than a criminal process.

 Description